knaber4124/bamazon/README.md

 ## Overview

-This is an app that will give you 2 options.
+This app takes advantage of mySQL databases as well as NPM technologies to create a basic Point of Sales system.

+You will be given two options.

 The first will be the role of a customer.
 The second will be the role of a manager.